hmidani-abdelilah/HT-WPS-BreakerV2/README.md

 # HT-WPS-BreakerV2
 ## HT-WPS-BreakerV2 {Hack The Planet}

-HT-WPS-BreakerV2 {Hack The Planet} It's a tool To Hunt And kill many vulnerable routers and get the password Also Wps Pin To Hunt Again Router Incase The Password Changed.
+HT-WPS-BreakerV2 {Hack The Planet} It's a tool To Hunt And kill many vulnerable routers and get the password Also Wps Pin To Hunt Again Router Incase The Password have been Changed.

 # New Features :

 ## Bugs Fixed
 ## Updated Tools
-## New Attacks Mods
+## New Mod Attacks

 ## Usage :
 <img src="https://i.ibb.co/MSmPHk3/hacktheplanet.png" alt="hacktheplanet" border="0">